 We offer individual and group classes designed to help you set reasonable goals and give you strategies to accomplish them.

 An assessment by a registered dietitian provides a personalized meal plan for class participants.
 The nutritional information of diabetes education includes the following:

 If you are pregnant, MultiCare's Diabetes Program offers a complete package of services for pregnant women with preexisting diabetes or gestational diabetes.
 To learn more, click the button below:

-We are more than happy to help you answer any questions you may have, including those regarding insurance coverage, For more information, call MultiCare’s Center for Diabetes Education at 253-403-1726 in Tacoma, Mary Bridge at 253-403-3131, Puyallup at 253-697-2801, or South King County at 253-372-7010.
+For more information, call MultiCare’s Center for Diabetes Education at 253-403-1726 in Tacoma, Mary Bridge at 253-403-3131, Puyallup at 253-697-2801, or South King County at 253-372-7010.

 If you are dependent on insulin therapy, insulin pumps may be the best way to control your blood sugar.
 Our staff can discuss with you how the pump works and how it may be of benefit to you.
 If you receive an insulin pump they will teach you how to use it and how to adjust your settings for the best control of blood sugar.

 Continuous Glucose Monitoring System (CGMS)

 A Continuous Glucose Monitoring System is a device that records your blood sugar levels throughout the day and night.
 This is done by inserting a tiny glucose sensor just under the skin of your abdomen.
 The system records your tissue blood glucose every five minutes for up to a week.
 This information can be helpful for those who are having difficulty balancing insulin, food and activity for optimal blood sugar control.
 Our staff will provide instruction for how to use the device and use the information to make the necessary self-care changes.

 For more information regarding these services, please visit Diabetes Management Services.